spinnaker/governance/rfc/halyard-lite.md

 #### Output

-The output to Halyard Lite will be a directory containing the service YAML of each microservice, as well as files that depend on it.
-As a baseline, `hal config generate` currently outputs this data to a staging directory and we will use the same format for the output from Halyard Lite.
+The output to kleat will be a directory containing the service YAML of each microservice, as well as files that depend on it.
+As a baseline, `hal config generate` currently outputs this data to a staging directory and we will use the same format for the output from kleat.

 There are a few open questions around whether we might want to deviate from this format:
 *   Currently the service config files contain absolute references to files in